 Duration of examination - Two Hours

 Long Essay Type Descriptive Questions (Covering Constitutional Law and Jurisprudence) - 100 Marks (4 questions of 25 marks each).

 Multiple-Choice Questions (Covering all compulsory law subjects prescribed by the BCI for the Under-Graduate Course except Constitutional Law and Jurisprudence) - 50 Marks (50 questions of 1 mark each).

-After getting the paper pattern and syllabus, the exam seems looks a lot easy right, but caution.
+After getting the paper pattern and syllabus, the exam seems a lot easy right, but caution.
 Cracking CLAT has never been so easy.
 Try to solve previous years’ papers as there is no better way to prepare for the exam.
 Read English passages and practise grammar questions.
 This exercise will surely help you to improve your proficiency in the language.
 Try to keep constant touch with current affairs by reading newspapers daily.

 CLAT Preparation Tips

 CLAT Coaching Institutes